benyaminkhalkhali/benyaminkhalkhali/README.md

-- 👋 Hi, I’m @benyaminkhalkhali
+-  Hi, I’m @benyaminkhalkhali
-- 👀 I’m interested in Backend Programming
+-  I’m interested in Backend Programming , blockchain , AI programming
-- 🌱 I’m currently learning Asp.Net 6
+-  I’m currently learning Asp.NetCore 6
-- 💞️ I’m looking to collaborate on ...
+-  I’m looking to collaborate on @Mohammadestan
-- 📫 How to reach me benyokhalkhali@gmail.com
+-  How to reach me benyokhalkhali@gmail.com

 <!---
 benyaminkhalkhali/benyaminkhalkhali is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.